thanhdt-vietmap/vietmap-compose/docs/docs/styling.md

 ## Using a style

-To use a style, you can pass the `styleUrl` of your chosen style to the `MaplibreMap` composable:
+To use a style, you can pass the `styleUri` of your chosen style to the `MaplibreMap` composable:

 ```kotlin